Eclypses/mte-relay-server/README.md

 - Follow the quick start guide to configure requires files and install dependencies.
 - Run `npm run dev` to start the server in development mode.

-### Load Balancing

-When load balancing two or more MTE Relay Servers, it is important that they all use the same cache adapter and server ID.
-This will ensure that MTE State is shared between all servers.